Performance

 2024

-This performance consisted of me playing the role of a secretarial figure in order to ‘survey’ participants.
-The space was set up like an office, and people waited their turn to ‘meet’ with me.
-Posing as a subservient and unassuming figure was necessary in order for participants to feel comfortable being transparent in answering some challenging questions.
-Their responses were used to determine where they fit within the hierarchy of white supremacy.
-The 8 White Identities were developed by Dr. Barnor Hesse, an Associate Professor of African American Studies, Political Science, and Sociology at Northwestern University.
+In this performance, I assumed the role of a secretarial figure tasked with “surveying” participants.
+The space was staged as an office, where visitors waited their turn to meet with me.
+Adopting a subservient and unassuming persona created a sense of ease that encouraged participants to speak openly when confronted with challenging questions.
+Their responses were used to position them within the hierarchy of white supremacy as defined by the 8 White Identities, a framework developed by Dr. Barnor Hesse, Associate Professor of African American Studies, Political Science, and Sociology at Northwestern University.

 Images courtesy of Veronica Rae Photography